GabriellaMolnar/Fleet_Management_API/README.md

 # Fleet management API

 ### Purpose of the application:
-to demonstrate the knowledge required to complete the junior enterprise backend developer training
+An introduction to the skills required to complete the junior enterprise backend developer training

 ## Description
-#### This application allows the user to manage the organisation's vehicle fleet, assign cars to drivers and locations,
-#### and calculate the current value of vehicles.
+This application allows the user to manage the organisation's vehicle fleet, assign cars to drivers and locations, and calculate the current value of vehicles.

-Data stored in a PostgreSQL database.

 ### Entities:
 - car